stephensmitchell-forks/occt/dox/build_upgrade/build_occt/building_occt.md

 The procedure expects to find binary and header files of each 3rd party product in its own sub-directory: *bin*, *lib* and *include*.

-The result of the search (achived on the next pass of the configuration process) are recorded in the corresponding variables:
+The results of the search (achived on the next pass of the configuration process) are recorded in the corresponding variables:

 * *3RDPARTY_\<PRODUCT\>_DIR* -- path to the 3rdparty directory (with directory name) (e.g. <i>D:/3rdparty/tcltk-86-32</i>)
 * *3RDPARTY_\<PRODUCT\>_LIBRARY_DIR* -- path to the directory containing a library (e.g. <i>D:/3rdparty/tcltk-86-32/lib</i>).
 * *3RDPARTY_\<PRODUCT\>_INCLUDE_DIR* -- path to the directory containing a header file (e.g., <i>D:/3rdparty/tcltk-86-32/include</i>)
 * *3RDPARTY_\<PRODUCT\>_DLL_DIR* -- path to the directory containing a shared library (e.g., <i>D:/3rdparty/tcltk-86-32/bin</i>) This variable is only relevant to Windows platforms.

-@note Each library and include directory should be the children of product directory if the last one is defined.
+@note Each library and include directory should be children of the product directory if the last one is defined.

 The search process is as follows: